shnntyq/shnntyq/README.md

 - 👋 Hi, I’m @shnntyq
-- 👀 I’m interested in video games
+- 👀 I’m interested in Music and Video Games
 - 🌱 I’m currently learning Javascript and Python
 - 📫 How to reach me ...